facebook/docusaurus/website/docs/search.md

 The service is **free** in most cases: just [apply to the DocSearch program](https://docsearch.algolia.com/apply).

-It works by crawling the content of your website every 24 hours and putting all the content in an Algolia index.
+It works by regularly crawling the content of your website (the schedule is configurable from the web interface) and putting all the content in an Algolia index.
 This content is then queried directly from your front-end using the Algolia API.

 If your website is [not eligible](https://docsearch.algolia.com/docs/who-can-apply) for the free, hosted version of DocSearch, or if your website sits behind a firewall and is not public, then you can [run your own](https://docsearch.algolia.com/docs/run-your-own/) DocSearch crawler.